spatialos/gdk-for-unity/README.md

 ## Contributions

 We are not currently accepting public contributions - see our [contributions](https://docs.improbable.io/unity/alpha/contributing) policy.
-However, we are accepting issues and we do want your feedback.
+However, we are accepting issues and will gratefully appreciate your feedback.

 ---